icecam0001/startupreccomendation/README.md

 The platform uses different recommendation approaches for different parts of the user experience:

 ### Main Page Recommendations
-- **Content-Based Tag Recommender**: Powers the initial experience where users can select tags they're comfortable with.
-Uses case-based recommendations to help developers find projects matching their skill level.
+- **Content-Based Tag Recommender**: Heavily weighted for newer users who do not have the data to compute accurate CF reccomendations.
+In the beggining users will select tags they are interested which will slowly decay with time, but in the intermediary, the system uses case-based recommendations to help developers find projects matching their skill level.
 - **User-User Collaborative Filtering**: The primary recommendation algorithm, using two different similarity calculations:
-  - TFIDF-weighted for handling projects with many tags without diluting their significance
+  - TFIDF-weighted allows for tags who are not used often to have a higher weight when compared to tags applied to every item virtually.
+(Python vs Distilled Learning).
+These low frequency items allow for more insight into a users interests and thus are weighted higher.
-  - Standard weighting to ensure even heavily-tagged projects maintain appropriate weight in recommendations
+  - Standard weighting to ensure even heavily-tagged projects still have weight in recommendations

 ### Project Page Recommendations
-- **Association Rule Mining**: Similar to Amazon's "People who contributed to this also contributed to..." feature.
+- **Association Rule Mining**: Similar to Amazon's "People who bought this also bought".
 When viewing a project, it shows related projects based on co-contribution patterns:
 ```python
 probability[i] = (probability[i]/projectprobabiliy) * (1 - math.exp(-probability[i]*lowoccpenalty))
 ```